zammad/zammad-admin-documentation/system/objects.rst

    After applying the changes with "Update Database", a restart of Zammad is **mandatory**.
 If you don't perform it, you may experience unexpected behavior or even errors.
-You may want to do those kind of configurations during maintenance windows.
+You may want to do this kind of configuration during maintenance windows.

       .. figure:: /images/system/objects/update-database.png